joshbrunty/joshbrunty.github.io/_posts/2020-12-11-reporting.md

 An example Case Notes PDF report can be downloaded [HERE](https://www.forensicnotes.com/wp-content/uploads/2018/12/forensic_notebook_exhibit-1-iphone-6-white.pdf).
 One of the things I really like & appreciate about Forensic Notes is that it compels DFIR examiners to carefully and contemporaneously take notes in a given investigation.
 Keep in mind, MOST of the work that DFIR examiners ends up in court and/or legal proceedings in some way, shape or form.
 Investigators need the ability to document complex investigations and not worry about losing or misplacing critical notes and documents essential for full disclosure if and when such cases reach litigation.

+Now that we've established our casenotes it's now time to move to the actual Foresnic Report.

+## The Forensic Report

 Characters of the Base64 alphabet can be grouped into four groups: